nmxmxh/master-ovasabi/docs/generated/internal/repository/babel/README.md

 ### InitialPricingRules

-Initial sample data for seeding or testing
+Initial sample data for seeding or testing.

 ## Types